 This day was to be one of our toughest on the tour with the formidable climb out of the Wonnangatta Valley up the Herne Spur Track – one of the steepest tracks in the Vic High Country with a climb of 600 M vertically over 3.5 km.
 After several crossings of the Wonnangatta River we were into the climb.
 It climbs without much of a break with the exception of the occasional drainage structure.
 Momentum was the key to this track.
 Dale behind the wheel of the Simpson family Colorado, took our advice of a bit of ‘right foot’ a little too literally with some serious wheel lifting on a washed out section of the track, at one stage the left rear wheel was the only wheel on terra firma!
 Justin had an absolute ball punting the BT50 up this track and he could not wipe the smile off his face once he reached the top!
 Bec and the kids were just as pumped too!
 Not far from the top of the track Jason and Leasa experienced an overheating cooling system in their Nissan Navara.
 Upon inspection we found that either a stick or a rock had gone up into the cooling fan and spat whatever it was into the radiator causing a large tear at the bottom – water was coming out quicker than we could put it in!
 We all put our bush mechanic’s hats on and decided to pull the radiator out there and then and repair it on the side of the track.
 Between us all we had Araldite, silicone and this amazing 2 part “liquid welding” product called Rapid Fix.
 Using all that, we were able to slow the leak to the occasional drip and driveable again so we could get it to our camp at Talbotville and reassess.
 The drive into camp had us descending some very steep terrain and many river crossings and we arrived with no further incident.
 This was to be our base camp for the remainder of the tour.

 After a solid 4 days on the tracks, this was our rest day and we kicked it off by putting on a fully catered cooked breakfast for the group.
 Bacon, eggs, toast, mushrooms and baked beans all cooked on the open fire was enjoyed by all.
 After breakfast, the HCAT Sat Phone was fired up to chase up a radiator for Jason & Leasa’s Navara.
 Due to our remoteness and the difficulty of getting one in, they decided that they would get a radiator in Wangaratta on their way home back to Sydney and they’d hitch rides in other vehicles to see out the remainder of the tour.
 So how would we spend the remainder of our rest day? – At the Dargo Pub!
-We took the scenic route along the Crooked River Track crossing the Crooked & Wonnangatta River no less than a dozen times.
+We took the scenic route along the Crooked River Track crossing the Crooked & Wonnangatta River no less than 20 times.
 During this drive the sky opened up and hit us with rain and very strong winds making the pub a very welcoming site on arrival!
-The Dargo Pub is up there as one of the most of the iconic country pubs in Oz!
+The Dargo Pub is up there as one of the most iconic country pubs in Oz!
 The history, the bush characters and all the memorabilia around the place makes it hard to sit still to be able to take it all in!
 We all enjoyed a counter meal washed down with a few icy cold beverages!
 When it was time to head back to camp the weather had not eased up, it had in fact become colder with the rain heavier and the wind stronger for the drive back to camp.
 We’re always prepared for this type of weather so back at camp the HCAT gazebo was erected to provide shelter for cooking whilst still being able to enjoy the warmth and ambience of the well stoked campfire.

 After some pretty wild weather during the night, we woke up to a reasonably clear morning but could see a strong weather front forming over the ranges.
 We had got word that a group of 4wd’s had difficulty in getting up Billy Goat Bluff Track the day before and spent most of it winching and snatching their way to the top in sleet and snow!
 With that information and the very real risk of putting our group in danger, we made the tough decision to omit it from the itinerary.
 We gave the group a few alternatives and the one that won was to pack up our camp, take on the Blue Rag Range Track and spend the night at a caravan park in town.
 The weather front we observed earlier hit with full force by the time we got to the start of the Blue Rag Range Track.
 With strong winds, sleet and visibility down to about 20m, we cautiously began our low range trek to make it to the 1721m trig marker.
 In good conditions this track has its share of challenges but the main reason people come to do it is the spectacular mountain scenery whilst traversing a narrow ridge line.
 On this day the challenges were more challenging and the views non-existent!
 Upon reaching the trig marker and what would normally be one of the most spectacular views in the High Country, we were completely surrounded by cloud with not one view to be seen anywhere!
 The only view worth capturing was our vehicles next to the trig marker and we all got chilled to the core doing it!